immutag/immutag/README.md

 # Immutag

-Immutag is an experimental content-addressable file manager.
-Users add files with tags.
+Immutag is an experimental distributed file manager.
+Users add content-addressed files with tags.
 Files are found by searching tags.
 Files can be stored and shared on network or locally.
 The software's components are interchangeable so that users and developers aren't locked-down.
 The software's protocol can be rewritten in any language for use by servers, web browsers, or embedded devices.
 Full implentation will use bitcoin and ipfs, but other services can be dropped in its place.
 Right now, sharing is possible 'directly'.

 **CAVEATS** This readme may not always accurately reflect the state of the software as this is a work-in-progress.
 The software is experimental and in alpha stage.
 In fact, it's prototype glued together with shellscripts.
 If the design choices and code structure seems confusing to you, please jump [here to learn more about the rationale](#code-structure-and-development-rationale).